“Above and Beyond” Founder’s Award presented by Judith Ann Kirk

 2018 – Tom Larson

-2018, Business Partner, Tom Larson of Just Dump It was honored with this year’s Founder’s Award.
+In 2018, Business Partner, Tom Larson of Just Dump It was honored with this year’s Founder’s Award.
 Tom has been an integral part of every NAPO-CT event from regular meetings, to Vendor Fair, to GO Month, to NERCPO, to contests makeovers, and to summer and holiday socials.
-He was the first Business Partner to serve on the Board of Directors.
-He is the first to say, “I’ll be a part of that!”
+He was the first Business Partner to serve on the Board of Directors from 2014-16.
+Tom is the first to say, “I’ll be a part of that!”
 And, we love the orange shirt and truck which is always visible at all NAPO-CT outreach programs.

 2017 – Susan O’Connell

 The 2017 Founder’s Award goes to Susan O’Connell for her continuous commitment to NAPO-CT as Director of Marketing and her unfailing dedication to the Northeast Regional Conference for Productivity and Organizing Professionals.
 NERCPO has been and continues to be a solid outreach program geared to bringing together professionals for education, networking and just plain fun.
 The huge success of NERCPO is directly attributed to Susan’s unfailing energy and go-get-them attitude.
 She really knows what she is doing and she keeps on giving.